Robin Rayne Nelson asks, “What’s Your Passion?”

 Related image

 I have two folders for all my photos.
 “NAME OF PROJECT RAW” and “NAME OF PROJECT JPEGs.”
-All the images I ingest, which are shot as RAW, are ingested into the RAW folder, and after I work on them in Lightroom, I export those to the JPEGs folder.
+All the images I ingest, which are shot as RAW, are ingested into the RAW folder, and after I work on them in Lightroom, I export those to the JPEG folder.

-So move all your photos and videos off your hard drive.
+So, move all your photos and videos off your hard drive.

 Hat organizer